Unconventional Path to Becoming an Eagle Squadron Pilot

 Political Reality

-While the American public was divided regarding whether or not to support the British war effort, the Roosevelt Administration seemed to be willing to assist Churchill by looking the other way when creative ideas were hatched that could legally circumvent the underlying intent of the various Neutrality Acts.
-It would be even better if these creative ideas would help in winning over the hearts and minds of Americans still favoring a policy of isolationism.
+While the American public was divided regarding whether or not to support the British war effort, the Roosevelt Administration seemed to be willing to assist Churchill by looking the other way when ideas were hatched that could legally circumvent the underlying intent of the various Neutrality Acts.
+It would be even better if these creative ideas would help in winning over the hearts and minds of Americans still favoring a policy of isolationism, a legacy of the tremendous losses associated with World War I.

 Two separate ideas surfaced that were eventually merged.
 The first idea was to create a single Squadron of Royal Air Force pilots consisting solely of Americans.
 The belief was that publicity associated with these “American Heroes” would generate support for the War in Europe amongst American citizens.
 This concept had previously been employed with great success during World War I with the Lafayette Escadrille, a group of American pilots who flew for the French.
 Even before the Battle of Britain, a number of Americans had already joined the RAF, so the foundation for staffing a squadron already existed.
 Since a symbol of America is the eagle, referring to this group of American pilots as an Eagle Squadron was a natural choice.
 Although it wasn’t legal for an American to be serving in the military of a foreign country, both the British government and the Roosevelt administration, for all practical purposes, looked the other way.